influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.5/introduction/installation_guide.md

 The location of your `kapacitor.conf` is important when [starting Kapacitor](#specify-the-location-of-your-kapacitor-conf).

-## Step 3: Start the Kapacitor deamon
+## Step 3: Start the Kapacitor daemon
 With Kapacitor Enterprise configured, start the Kapacitor daemon using the `kapacitord` binary.

 ```bash